Matt-Newton998/Mod03_Grades_Project/README.md

 ***

-2. Does your teacher have a statistically significant correlation with the number on A's earned in a course?
+# 2. Does your teacher have a statistically significant correlation with the number on A's earned in a course?

-Method:
+<b>Method:</b>
 When observing the number of teachers there were over 18,000 teachers (instructors) in the data set.
 Therefore, 2 teachers were selected, of which one sample Z-test were conducted, due to the knowledge of the total population mean.

 Thena two sample welch t-test to compare both, due to the different sample sizes.